U.N. disaster chief stresses long-term needs for Philippines

 The relief effort is key to the fortunes of Aquino, 53, who got off to a bad start when the disaster struck, playing down the extent of the crisis and appearing aloof.

-Last week, his popularity was under threat, but - until the Supreme Court ruling anyway - he appeared more confident, rationalising the extent of the damage.
+Last week, his popularity was under threat, but - until the Supreme Court ruling anyway - he appeared more confident, rationalizing the extent of the damage.

 "There's been some improvement in the government's relief efforts," said Peter Wallace, president of the Manila-based Wallace Business Forum consultancy.
 "Being able to move to Manila a number of displaced people, provide them with sustenance, we see that happening now.
 Clearing of the roads have been done, which is also extremely important."